kompics/kompics-scala/README.md

 # Kompics Scala DSL

-A Scala DSL for the Kompics message-passing component model for building distributed systems
+A Scala DSL for the [Kompics](http://kompics.sics.se/) message-passing component model for building distributed systems

-See http://kompics.sics.se/ for more information.
+See the [documentation](http://kompics.sics.se/current/scala/index.html) for more information.

 ### Current Version
-0.9.2-SNAPSHOT for Scala 2.11 and Kompics 0.9.2-SNAPSHOT
+`1.0.0` for Scala 2.11 and 2.12

 #### SBT Dependency
 To add Kompics Scala to your project use: